Offering Customer Financing: A Guide for Business Owners

 • Research the third-party company’s history, terms, and conditions

-• Consider the contract length – many third-party lenders have long-term contracts with fees for early termination.
-Often, these long-term contractors may only allow you to work with certain lenders.
+• Consider the contract length — many third-party lenders have long-term contracts with fees for early termination.
+These long-term contractors may only allow you to work with certain lenders.

 • Research company image, public reception, and customer satisfaction before entering into a public business deal.